top of page

 The band played for the dedication of the monument at the Elkton Armory in 1921.
 In 1939, they played at the dedication of the Cecil County Courthouse, in Elkton.

-In 1966, the group disbanded.
+In the early 1970s, the group disbanded.
 The only reason given was "high school marching bands became more prominent."*

-Local musicians, music teachers and members of the community recognized a need to reinstate the band toward the end of 1990s.
+Local musicians, music teachers and members of the community recognized a need to reinstate the band toward the end of the 1990s.
 As the late Robert Bunnell stated, "There is a need in the community for an outfit like this.
 A place where adults can continue playing after they're out of school."
-The band changed its name to the Elkton Town Band, and currently rehearses at the Elkton High School.
-The band participates in many community concerts and parades.
+The band changed its name to the Elkton Town Band, and began rehearsing and performing at the Elkton High School.
+The band consisted of about 40 active members, including advanced music students to professional musicians.

-In 2004, the Elkton Town Band held its first summer outdoor concert and awarded its first music scholarship (the William H. Lewis, Jr. Memorial Scholarship).
-The band consisted of advanced music students to professional musicians, of about 40 active members.
+In 2004, the Elkton Town Band held its first summer outdoor concert and awarded its first music scholarship, the William H. Lewis, Jr. Memorial Scholarship.

-During the fall, 2007, the ETB began its new season on a stage.
-The Elkton High School's newly renovated auditorium offers theater seating for hundreds in the audience, and a professional (acoustically sound) stage for concerts.
-The high school's new band room, also created for optimal sound quality, provided an upgraded location of the band's rehearsals.
+During the fall of 2007, the ETB began its season on a new stage.
+The Elkton High School's newly renovated auditorium offered theater seating for hundreds in the audience, and a professional, acoustically sound stage for concerts.
+The high school's new band room, also created for optimal sound quality, provided an upgraded location for the band's rehearsals.

 *(Note: Much of the above information was provided by the late Bob Bunnell, one of the ETB's founding members.)